Many factors determine the level of your personal safety.

 At the very least, move about the ship during times when many other passengers are also moving around.

 Pay attention to determine if anyone follows you, especially as you go to your cabin.
 Always make certain that your stateroom door closes securely.
 Do not assume that it will automatically lock.
+Someone on the wrong deck may mistake you cabin for their cabin, and push open the door.

-Another factor of cruise safety is the security offered by cruise lines on their ships.
-Similar to police everywhere, cruise security personnel are not able to cover everything, all the time.
+Another factor of cruise safety is the security offered by cruise

 Talk to the cruise line (or your agent) about security provided on your cruise ship.